skip to main content

 • Contact your carrier

-Once your sure the device you’re using as a hotspot is connected, make sure the hotspot feature is toggled on.
+Once you’re sure the device you’re using as a hotspot is connected, make sure the hotspot feature is toggled on.
 See below for how to do this on iOS and Android phones and tablets.

 Turn on a Wi-Fi hotspot on an iPhone or iPad